 These are all the major rules and regulations for driving in Greece and by following them you should avoid any penalties.

 Greece has pretty good signage when it comes to speed limits but you’re not always going to find a sign that tells you the speed limit for the bit of road you’re driving on.
 If you follow these general rules, you should be ok and avoid getting any speeding tickets.

-Keep in mind that some of the roads are not a great state and achieving these speeds, even on a highway can be a challenge in and of itself.
+Keep in mind that some of the roads are not in a great state and achieving these speeds, even on a highway can be a challenge in and of itself.
 So, if you are concerned about car hire and returning the car in one piece, this is something to consider.

 Parking in Greece is easy when you’re in rural areas but if you’re in a city, especially Athens, it can be a nightmare.
 Finding on-street parking is almost impossible and you’re best off navigating to a parking lot rather than wasting time driving around trying to find a space on the street.